Early Balloon Frame Housing in Manitoba

 I’ve been researching historic Manitoba housing, the construction, trying to understand what the Red River settlers were actually building.
 For most families, the answer was simple: log cabins, cut from whatever trees grew on the land.
 That tradition lasted right up until about 1885.
 Alongside log construction, some families still built in the older Red River Frame tradition, but both methods were slowly giving way to something new.

 By the 1850s, small sawmills had begun operating throughout Manitoba, including in Winnipeg.
 Logs were floated down the rivers to these mills, where they were cut into rough lumber.
 These boards were true 2×4s, not the nominal 1½×3½ we use today, and they came in random lengths.
 There were no standards yet — if a mill could cut it, someone would buy it.
 Most lumber wasn’t travelling far.
-Overland ox carts carried much of the supply, especially from Minnesota, and York boats moved timber from the Lake Winnipeg and Winnipeg River regions.
+Overland ox carts carried much of the supply, especially from Minnesota, ox carts moved timber from the Lake Winnipeg and Winnipeg River regions.
 This was the transportation network before the railway, and it shaped the rough, inconsistent lumber that early settlers built with.

 Balloon framing didn’t appear much before the railway arrived in 1877.
 Before that, local mills rarely produced boards long enough to run from sill to roof, which made true balloon framing rare.
-Once long lumber could be shipped into Manitoba, builders suddenly had access to studs tall enough for continuous walls.
+Once long lumber could be shipped into Manitoba, builders suddenly had access to studs tall enough for continuous walls like douglas fir.
 Cheap, mass‑produced nails arriving by rail also made the system practical.
 Early balloon‑frame houses used a mix of whatever was available: short, rough local boards from river mills, and longer, more expensive pieces brought in by rail.
 The result was a hybrid frontier system — part local improvisation, part industrial supply — and it defined the look and feel of Manitoba’s earliest balloon‑frame houses.

 What is a balloon‑frame construction?